-For well over a decade, our doctors have been safely, strategically, and effectively fighting the root causes of hair loss while educating both men and women on how they can achieve natural-looking results through both non-surgical and surgical treatments.
+For well over a decade, our doctors have been safely, strategically, and effectively fighting the root causes of hair loss while educating both men and women on how they can achieve natural-looking results by harnessing the power of their own cells.
 Through our partnership with New England Center for Hair Restoration, Regeneris Medical has developed a protocol that applies traditional hair restoration methods with the regenerative potential of cellular therapies.
 Our careful balance of science, art and medicine allows us to provide every patient with the best treatment, result and experience possible.

 Why Stem Cells?

 Your stem cells are your body’s natural healing cells and can act as the repair system in your body by replenishing adult tissues.
 There are three accessible sources of autologous adult stem cells in humans: bone marrow, blood, and adipose tissue (fat).

 Of all stem cell types, autologous harvesting (meaning the cells are obtained from one’s own body) from adipose (fat) tissue involves the least risk.
 Adipose tissue can yield more than 500 times the amount of stem cells per gram of fat when compared to aspirated bone marrow.
 Taking advantage of this technology, Regeneris Medical has pioneered the deployment of adipose derived stem cells to treat thinning hair and hair loss.

 How Do Stem Cells For Hair Restoration Work?

 We conduct stem cell therapy for hair loss by first harvesting fat cells, concentrating the sample, and purifying it in a centrifuge system.
 We then combine the cells with Platelet-Rich Plasma, draw the sample out using a syringe, and inject this into the scalp to stimulate hair growth.
 The plasma activates already existing stem cells on the scalp.
 We use the finest needles to minimize discomfort.